mldbai/mldb/container_files/assets/www/doc/builtin/procedures/TfidfProcedure.md

 In the input dataset of the procedure, each row is a document and each column is a term, with the value being something other than 0 if the term appears in the document.
 This can be prepared using the tokenize function or any other method.

-In the output dataset, a single row is added, with the columns being each term present in the corpus, and the value being the number of document the term appears in.
+In the output dataset, a single row is added, with the columns being each term present in the corpus, and the value being the number of documents the term appears in.

 ## See also
 * The ![](%%doclink tfidf function) is used to find how relevant certain words are to a document.